 There are now so many different credit card types to choose from – from cashback credit cards to rewards credit cards – that looking for the right credit card could mean having to scroll through endless reviews (before losing the will to get any of them).

 To make things a lot easier for you, I’ve put together a list of the Best Credit Cards for Millennials, which includes the top performers on the market.

-So, if you’re looking to take control of your finances, build a good credit history, and reap awesome rewards – you should check it out.
+So, if you’re looking to take control of your finances, build your credit, and reap awesome rewards – you should check it out.